Bylaws, Department of History

 C. Duties of the Personnel Committee

-1. Annual Evaluations: The Personnel Committee administers Annual Faculty Evaluation and makes recommendations to the Chairperson on matters relevant to the annual evaluation, including Post-tenure Review and the allocation of merit salary increases, as stipulated in appendices.
+1. Annual Evaluations: The Personnel Committee administers annual evaluations of tenure-stream faculty, teaching professors, and multi-year lecturers and makes recommendations to the Chairperson on matters relevant to the annual evaluation, including Post-tenure Review and the allocation of merit salary increases, as stipulated in appendices.

 3. Progress Toward Tenure Review (PTTR):